bbc/tams/docs/adr/0024-source-level-edit.md

 * Option 2a: Provide a limited API as in (Option 2), that prevents mixing Flow and Source operations
 * Option 2b: Provide a limited API as in (Option 2), that only works on Sources
 * Option 3: Provide additional Flow Segment API capability for more direct by-reference operations
-* Option 4: Use another EDL format, outside the TAMS API.
+* Option 4: Use another EDL format, outside the TAMS API
+* Option 5: Provide an endpoint to bulk-write Flow Segments

 ## Decision Outcome